Medical Care During Pregnancy

-Smoking, drinking alcohol, and/or using illegal drugs—even in small amounts—can cause health problems for the fetus.
+Smoking, vaping, drinking alcohol, and/or using illegal drugs—even in small amounts—can cause health problems for the fetus.
 Many of these health problems result in life-long problems for the child.
-Health care providers recommend that women stop smoking, drinking alcohol, and using drugs completely before they start trying to get pregnant.
-You should also check with your health care provider before taking any over the counter medications.
+Healthcare providers recommend that women stop smoking, vaping, drinking alcohol and using drugs completely before they start trying to get pregnant.
+You should also check with your healthcare provider before taking any over the counter medications.

 Women should avoid these substances throughout their pregnancies and after birth, as many of these substances can get into the baby's system through breast milk.

 By eating a healthy diet, you can help ensure that your developing baby has all the nutrients it needs to grow and develop normally.
 In addition, it is important for pregnant women to engage in regular physical activity.
 Ask your healthcare provider about the level of activity that is appropriate for you during your pregnancy.

 You also can help ensure that you will have a healthy pregnancy by avoiding substances that can be dangerous to the developing fetus.
 These substances include:

 - Medicines that can affect the baby’s growth and development

 - Certain herbal supplements or high doses of vitamins